jsdhami/SaumyaQuake/README.md

 ###How does it work?

-When you first open the website you will be welcomed with the guesture of View Moonquake-2.0 box.
+When you first open the website you will be welcomed with the guesture of View Moonquake-2.0 template.
 After clicking on it you will be starting the incredible and scientific journey in the main interface.
 Here you will find many parameters for adjusting which helps you to visualize the moon in 3D form.

 ###What benefits does it have?

+Our project tackles the challenge by providing the solution about 3D interface for users to visualize the seismic activity in the moon and more about the moonquakes that were occured in the specific location.
+Users can depict the location through longitude and latitude grids.
+They can also visualize the topography of lunar surface,day and night in the moon,